12 Correlation and linear regression

 12.10.2 Checking the linearity of the relationship

 In any case, in order to get a more detailed picture it’s often more informative to look at the relationship between the predicted values and the residuals themselves.
-Again, in jamovi you can save the residuals to the dataset and then draw a scatterplot of the predicted values against the residual values, as in Figure 12.18.
+Again, in jamovi you can save the residuals to the data set and then draw a scatterplot of the predicted values against the residual values, as in Figure 12.18.
 As you can see, not only does it draw the scatterplot showing the predicted value against the residuals, you can also plot a line through the data that shows the relationship between the two.
 Ideally, this should be a straight, perfectly horizontal line.
 In practice, we’re looking for a reasonably straight or flat line.
 This is a matter of judgement.

 12.10.3 Checking the normality of the residuals